5wift-Hacker/5wift-Hacker/README.md

   I've spun up 2 Microsoft Entra ID labs running through the Joiner-Mover-Leaver (JML) process, password changes, reinstating users, and access-level control.

 - **<span style="font-size: 5em;">💵</span> Current Build: mohka**
   I've built and shipped (available on the app store) a fully-featured Etsy profit calculation tool for Etsy sellers to utilize in their business.
-There is a lot more work going into this, and is becoming a much more extensive and feature-rich app, going far beyond profit calculation.
-This expansion is currently in progress.
+It contains analytics, subscription via RevenueCat, SwiftData, and more.

 - **<span style="font-size: 20em;">🔭</span> Past Experience: Little Legends**
   I worked with Little Legends, an interactive comic app start-up that pairs with a physical comic book.
 It aims to assist children in learning and understanding their emotions through fun, gamified visuals and ideas.